jmielkeway/ccos4rbpi_volume0/chapter08/workqueue.md

 }
 ```

 The process runs in an infinite loop.
 A wait object is initialized with the CURRENT process as the sleeper.
 After priming the workqueue for sleeping by adding it to the waitqueue, we check to see if there is anything in the workqueue.
 If it is empty, we yield the processor with a call to `schedule_self`.
-If the queue is not empty, or if the workqueue process has been awakend and returned from `schedule_self`, the work in the queue can be processed.
+If the queue is not empty, or if the workqueue process has been awakened and returned from `schedule_self`, the work in the queue can be processed.

 After acquiring the lock before the beginning of the loop, each `struct work` object is removed from the queue.
-The lock is released so that other work may be enqueued.
-The function associated with the `struct work` object is then executed, passing the object itself as the argument.
+The lock is released so that other work may be enqueued while the work is underway.
+The function associated with the `struct work` object is executed, passing the object itself as the argument.
 Finally, the lock is acquired again for the next iteration of the loop.
 When the loop finishes, the queue empty, the lock is released.
 The function includes a return statement at the end to keep the compiler happy, but the return should never be executed.

 Note the cases where the `perform_work` function potentially handles state, but without the protection of a lock:
 - When checking if the queue is empty before a call to `schedule_self`
-- When executing the work functon with `(w->todo)(w)`, even though the workqueue manages the state of `w->pending`
+- When executing the work function with `(w->todo)(w)`, even though the workqueue manages the state of `w->pending`

 See if you can convince yourself this is safe.
 Or, imagine a scenario where this might break.